Why Is The Demand For Psychiatric Nurse Practitioners Growing?

-- Little to no mental health professionals exist in rural areas: In addition to the overall shortage of physicians in rural areas, 80% of all rural counties do not have access to a single Psychiatrist.
+- Little to no mental health professionals exist in rural areas: In addition to the overall shortage of physicians in rural areas, over 60% of rural Americans reside in designated mental health provider shortage areas.

 - Society destigmatizes mental illnesses: negative connotations surrounding mental health have historically kept many individuals from seeking treatment.
 The de-stigmatization of mental illness in mainstream media/society has made the topic more easily addressable and has further increased the demand for individuals to seek qualified mental health professionals, reiterating the obstacles between patients and the treatment they need.

 The map below ranks the availability of the mental health workforce in the US.
 States with the lowest number of shortage areas are in light blue, and the states with the highest number of shortage areas (lowest access to care) are in dark blue.

 How Nurse Practitioners Add Value To Your Medical Staff

 Find out how Nurse Practitioners can add value to your staffing mix.